Veritone

 Veritone, Inc. is an American artificial intelligence technology company based in Irvine, California founded in 2014.
-It serves a variety of industries including media, professional sports teams, federal government agencies, energy utilities, and state and local police departments.
+The company provides software services to the public and private sectors, including media, government, and law enforcement.

-The company’s products and services are used by its wholly owned subsidiaries: advertising agency Veritone One and Veritone Digital, which provides content management solutions and licensing services.
-Its proprietary operating system, aiWARE, is deployed across more than 2,000 customers, including police agencies, state and local district attorney offices, media conglomerates, radio and TV stations, and movie studios.
+The company’s products and services are used by its wholly owned subsidiaries: advertising agency Veritone One and Veritone Digital, which provides content management and licensing services.The company's software, Aiware, is used by organizations including law enforcement, district attorney offices, media companies, and movie studios.

 In addition to the company's Costa Mesa office, they have offices in San Diego, California, Denver, Colorado, Binghamton, New York, New York City, Washington, D.C., and London, England.
 Ryan Steelberg is the company's president, chief executive officer and chairman of the board.

 History

 The company was founded in 2014 and went public via on May 12, 2017.
 Their losses were $59.6 million that year.

 In April 2020, the company received a $6.5 million in federally backed small business loans from Sunwest Bank as part of the Paycheck Protection Program.
 The company received scrutiny over this loan, which meant to protect small and private businesses.
 Washington Post noted the high compensation to the Steelberg brothers.

 In May 2020 Veritone announced it would return the full $6.5 million loan and issued a statement that it had "adequate financial flexibility and additional avenues to maintain our capital position."